RatJuggler/jhipster-microservices-dinosaurs/README.md

 - [Dinosaur Game Backend Microservice](https://github.com/RatJuggler/jhipster-microservices-dinosaurs-game)
 - [Dinosaur Sighting Microservice](https://github.com/RatJuggler/jhipster-microservices-dinosaurs-sighting)

 As the diagram indicates this results in a fair few docker containers to run (20) so if you are going to run everything locally make sure that you have plenty of memory / swap space free.
-I was able to run everything on an i7 laptop using Ubuntu MATE 18.04 LTS with
+I have been able to run everything on an i7 laptop using Ubuntu MATE
-16GB memory and 16GB swap space.
+20.04 LTS with 16 GiB memory and 16 GiB swap space.

 ![Image of Services](https://raw.githubusercontent.com/RatJuggler/jhipster-microservices-dinosaurs/master/jhipster-microservices.png)

 ## Generation

-The gateway and microservices were all generated from a single [jdl](https://www.jhipster.tech/jdl/) [file](https://github.com/RatJuggler/jhipster-jdl/blob/master/jhipster-microservices-dinosaurs.jh) using the following commands:
+The gateway and microservices were all generated from a single [jdl](https://www.jhipster.tech/jdl/) [file](https://github.com/RatJuggler/jhipster-jdl/blob/master/jhipster-microservices-dinosaurs.jdl) using the following commands:

     mkdir jhipster-microservices-dinosaurs
     cd jhipster-microservices-dinosaurs